Amadey Malware Analysis

 I will start investigating the behavior of the malware to extract as much info about how it works then I will move to My Disassembler to go more deeply.

-Starting with the API-Monitor tool which has a lot of features in tracing API calls and execution, I will run the sample and just take a look at the system state related to the malware.
+tool which has a lot of features in tracing API calls and execution, I will run the sample and just take a look at the system state related to the malware.

 This app is extremely helpful and a lot of people are wasting this power by not using it, by applying write filters to reduce the noise we can easily trace all API calls made to the kernel, here is a small example of our malware.

-Here is a write call and all the parameters and the content that is written itself are there as you can see the content is an MZ executable and we can trace back the handle to see the creation of the handle where we write the content.
+Here is a write call and all the parameters and the content that is written itself are there as you can see the content is an MZ

-we can see that our malware is writing another executable in the TEMP directory.
+we can see that our malware is writing another executable in the TEMP

 I will let you imagine what can you do with such a tool and I will change my focus to another feature on it which is tracing the system state.